fischertechnik/FT-TXT/Readme.md

 # FT-TXT
-This repository contains the firmware for the TXT controller based on BUILDROOT (see [BuildrootManual](https://buildroot.org/downloads/manual/manual.pdf)).
+This repository contains the firmware for the TXT controller based on [BUILDROOT](https://buildroot.org/downloads/manual/manual.pdf).

-If you have any questions regarding the software, please contact `fischertechnik-technik@fischer.de`.
+For questions about the software, please contact *fischertechnik-technik@fischer.de*.

 ## Quick Start
-If the development environment already exists, you can use these commands to create a firmware image for the TXT controller.
+If the development environment (see *Setup Build Environment*) already exists, you can use the following commands to create a firmware image for the TXT controller.
   ```
   cd ./FT-TXT
   git pull